 "Development Plans... should be proactive and consider, in collaboration with the Mayor, whether certain logistics, industrial and related functions in selected parts of SIL or LSIS could be intensified to provide additional industrial capacity.
 Intensification can also be used to facilitate the consolidation of an identified SIL or LSIS to support the delivery of residential and other uses, such as social infrastructure, or to contribute to town centre renewal.
 This process must meet the criteria set out in Part D below.
-This approach should only be considered as part of a plan-led process of SIL or LSIS intensification and consolidation... or as part of a co-ordinated masterplanning process...
-In LSIS (but not in SIL) the scope for co-locating industrial uses with residential and other uses may be considered.
+This approach should only be considered as part of a plan-led process of SIL or LSIS (but not in SIL) the scope for co-locating industrial uses with residential and other uses may be considered.